awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm.md

 | Configure | Add definitions | Push | Build and Test | Report |
 | Configure pipeline resources | Add build and test definitions to your package | Push a package to your repository | App build and test build output artifact kicked off automatically | View test results |

-## Configure AWS CodePipeline to Use Your Device Farm Tests<a name="codepipeline-configure-tests"></a>
+## Configure CodePipeline to Use Your Device Farm Tests<a name="codepipeline-configure-tests"></a>

 1. Add and commit a file called [https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) in the root of your app code, and push it to your repository\.
-AWS CodeBuild uses this file to perform commands and access artifacts required to build your app\.
+CodeBuild uses this file to perform commands and access artifacts required to build your app\.

    ```
    version: 0.2